citp/privacy-policy-historical/o/op/ope/opencrm.co.uk.md

-> *The following text is extracted and transformed from the opencrm.co.uk privacy policy that was archived on 2013-08-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130813104236id_/http%3A//www.opencrm.co.uk/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the opencrm.co.uk privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625144925id_/http%3A//opencrm.co.uk/privacy-policy.html) for the most accurate reproduction.*

 # Privacy & Delivery Policy

-Last updated 29th August 2013
+Last updated 3rd November 2013

 Copyright © 2005 - 2013.
-Software Add-ons Limited - The Home of OpenCRM, The Sanctuary, Aislabeck Plantation, Richmond , North Yorkshire , DL10 4SG.
+Software Add-ons Limited - The Home of OpenCRM, Battalion Court, Colburn Business Park, Richmond , North Yorkshire , DL9 4QN.
 All rights reserved.

-We at OpenCRM and Software Add-ons Limited ("Software Add-ons") are constantly striving to provide excellent service to our customers and business partners, while building long-lasting relationships with them.
+OpenCRM and Software Add-ons Limited ("Software Add-ons") are constantly striving to provide excellent service to our customers and business partners, while building long-lasting relationships with them.
 To achieve these goals, we occasionally need information about you when you visit our Web site.

 When you visit our Web sites, you may be providing us with information about your visit in two ways: